 Seeds were obtained from a commercial supplier (Nindethana Seed Service, Albany, WA, Australia) and germinated on moist tissue paper in trays at ~20oC.
 Following cotyledon emergence, four seedlings were transplanted into each growing pot.
 Germination was staggered by species to ensure all seedlings were transplanted at the same stage of development (radicle just emerged); all species were transplanted within a 48 hour window.
 After two weeks of growth, plants were thinned to retain a single, medium sized individual.

 Plants were grown in glasshouses at Macquarie University, in Sydney, Australia, between June and November, 2014.
 Pots were supported by wire mesh on trolleys; pot positioning on trolleys was randomised with respect to species, and trolleys were rotated weekly to offset potential microclimatic effects associated with position within each glasshouse.
 Two levels of CO2 treatment (380-400 ppm and 530-570 ppm) were used in two replicate glasshouses per level.
 These CO2 ranges were monitored and maintained using an automated gas delivery system (Canary Company Pty Ltd, Lane Cove, NSW, Australia).
 The lower range corresponds to the ambient atmospheric CO2 concentration, while the higher range reflects the predicted atmospheric CO2 concentration in 2050 (IPCC, 2013).
-Temperature was maintained between 16 and 28oC.
-(Megonigal et al. 2005; Shimono et al. 2012; Arenque et al. 2014)Plants were watered by a misting sprinkler system three times daily and provided with supplementary hand watering every 3-4 days to maintain constant soil moisture levels between pots.
+Temperature was maintained between 16 and 28 oC.
+Mean air temperatures in the glasshouses ranged between 18 and 22 oC and there were no significant differences between glasshouses in mean, minimum or maximum temperatures.
+As in previous studies of flooding – CO2 interactions, plants were exposed to ambient light conditions (Megonigal et al. 2005; Shimono et al. 2012; Arenque et al. 2014).
+Solar exposure ranged between 9 MJ/m2 in June and 22 MJ/m2 in November, with an estimated 40 % of solar radiation being intercepted by the Perspex walls and roof of the glasshouses.
+Plants were watered by a misting sprinkler system three times daily and provided with supplementary hand watering every 3-4 days to maintain constant soil moisture levels between pots.
 Trolleys were swapped between replicate glasshouses monthly.

 Waterlogging was initiated after 90 days of plant growth and lasted 24 days, in order to simulate a significant flooding event and to allow time for morphological adaptation to manifest.
 Plants were randomly assigned to “control”, “waterlogged” and “recovery” treatments.
 “Waterlogged” and “recovery” plants were waterlogged by immersion to within 10 cm of the soil surface in 450 L plastic tubs filled with water.
 The black tubs were covered with white polythene sheeting to reduce heat absorption.
 Photosynthetic rate and transpiration rate of plants assigned to the “waterlogged” treatment were measured at the end of the waterlogging period, after which they were harvested.
 Tubs were drained following the waterlogging period, and “control” and “recovered” treatment plants were grown for a further 23 days before measurement and harvesting.